ThoughtWorks-DPS/opw/README.md

 </div>
 <br />
 <hr>
-*DEPREACTED*: Since this tool was created, the 1password cli supports Writes to Connect or op Cloud endpoints.
+#### DEPREACTED: Since this tool was created, the 1password cli supports Writes to Connect or op Cloud endpoints.
 The opw cli is no longer supported going forward.
 <hr>

 The 1password cli (`op`) when used to interact with the 1password connect (secrets automation server), does not yet support writing/updating secret values.
 While this is apparently on the roadmap, it is a necessity for using 1password as a secrets store for infrastructure and service integration automation.